8 Fall Computer Science Competitions for High School Students

 Eligibility: Open to middle/high school students

-The Girls Programming League Challenge kicks off with a two-hour programming competition in the morning, featuring separate Novice and Advanced divisions.
+The Girls Programming League Challenge starts with a two-hour programming competition in the morning, featuring separate Novice and Advanced divisions.
 Teams of up to three female middle and high school students are invited to take part.
 If you’re a single student without a team, you can email the Harker Programming Club to be matched with a team!

 In the afternoon, attendees will hear from a keynote speaker and engage in a panel discussion with female leaders from both academia and industry, focusing on computer science and astronomy.
 This competition aims to motivate young women by immersing them in algorithmic programming challenges within a nurturing environment that caters to both newcomers and seasoned participants.
 The keynote and panel discussions are designed to provide participants with valuable perspectives on the current landscape of STEM, highlighting insights from successful women in the field.